SecretFoundation/SNIPs/SNIP-20.md

 ### Send
 Moves amount from the Cosmos message sender[1] account to the recipient account, with the ability to register a receiver interface which will be called _after_ the transfer is completed.
 Contract MAY be an address of a contract that registered the Receiver interface.
 Msg is binary encoded data that can be decoded into a contract-specific message by the receiver, which will be passed to the recipient, along with the amount.
+Even if the receiver function fails for any reason, the actual transfer of tokens MUST NOT be reverted.

 ##### Request parameters
     recipient - string.
 Contracts MUST validate that this parameter is in the form of a valid bech32 account address